theassyrian/Sqraper/README.md

     Default: 150
     The time in seconds to wait between checking for new posts.
 I suggest you don't get too greedy and chew up 8kun resources any more than need be.
 Let's be respectful.
 150 is every 2 and half minutes.

+  offPeakSleepBetweenNewQPostChecks:
+    Type: Integer
+    Default: 300
+    The time in seconds to wait between checking for new posts during non-peak times (2AM-9AM).

   productionPostsJSONFilename:
     Type: String